cuemacro/finmarketpy/README.md

 [Planned Features](PLANNED_FEATURES.md) for areas we're looking for help on.
 Or if you have any ideas for improvements to the libriares please let us know too!

+# Sponsorship, workshops and support for Cuemacro libraries

+We have spent many years writing finmarketpy and other open source libraries at Cuemacro.

+If you are interested in sponsoring Cuemacro's library, you can do so through the GitHub sponsorship page at https://github.com/sponsors/cuemacro

+We also offer commercial support and workshops to teach how to use Cuemacro's libraries.
+If you are interested in our commercial services please contact saeed@cuemacro.com

+All these sources of funding help us to maintain Cuemacro's libraries, so we can improve our open source libraries for the community.

 # finmarketpy examples

 In finmarketpy/examples you will find several examples, including some simple trading models